 Sponsored Display Ads: How To Get Started

-Amazon has a unique way of helping your business grow through their advertising platform.
-So, you need to know all the bits on how to get started prior to planning out your campaign:
+Amazon has a unique way of helping your business grow through its advertising platform.
+So, you need to know all the bits on how to get started before planning out your campaign:

 Get Ready To Advertise

 Your goal with a display ad on Amazon is to increase brand awareness and potentially land a sale while providing a great shopping experience for your target customers.

 For this to happen, you need to open your ad account.
 Then, you can use automated targeting or manual keywords to identify a specific target audience.